mseminatore/cfirth/README.md

 ## How fast and efficient is Firth?

-There are **zero** memory allocations in Firth (compilation or execution) after initializeing the run-time.
+There are **zero** memory allocations in Firth (compilation or execution) after initializing the run-time.
 All memory, including the stacks, dictionary, etc. is acquired through a single memory allocation once at startup.